 - Buy liquor with a medical prescription.

-- Make, transport and sell sacramental liquor with a government permit.
+- Make, transport and sell sacramental liquor with a permit.

-- Transport liquor from an old residence to a new residence with a government permit.
+- Transport liquor from an old residence to a new residence with a permit.

 What Could People Not Legally Do?

-On the other hand, the newspaper reported that it was illegal to
+On the other hand, it reported that was illegal to do any of these.

 - Carry a hip flask.

-- Give or receive a bottle of liquor as a gift.
+- Give or receive a bottle of alcohol as a gift.

-- Take liquor into hotels or restaurants and drink it in the public dining room.
+- To drink in a public dining room.

-- Buy or sell recipes for homemade liquors.
+- Buy or sell recipes for homemade alcohol.

-- Store liquor in anywhere except at home.
+- Store alcohol in anywhere except at home.

-In spite of its great length, the Volstead Act could leave many questions unanswered.
+In spite of its great length, the Volstead Act left many questions unanswered.
 Thus, people could accidentally violate the law.
-And they could suffer the consequences
+And they could suffer punishment.

-The U.S. Attorney General received many requests for clarification.
-Did Prohibition prohibit publishing a photo of George Washington’s recipe for making beer written in his own handwriting?
-Did Prohibition prohibit hanging an antique alcohol ad in a private living room?
+The US Attorney General received many requests to clarify.
+Did the law prohibit publishing a photo of George Washington’s recipe for making beer written in his own handwriting?
+Did it prohibit hanging an alcohol ad in a private living room?

-The Act also had inconsistencies.
+The Act also had other problems.
 Legal rulings about different matters conflicted with each other.
 There was much uncertainty.
-Over time, court decisions answered some of the many confusions.
-For example, see The Prohibition Cases.
+Over time, court decisions answered some of the questions.
+For instance, see The Prohibition Cases.